adhithyan15/cinchcli/README.md

 ### JSON File Format

 This file is at the heart of simple_cli.
 You declare all the parts of your CLI tool in this JSON file.
 This file helps the `SimpleCliBuilder` to extract information from the CLI input and present it to the tool in a meaningful way.

+## Errors
+You might run into the following errors when you use `simple_cli` with your CLI tool.
+The error messages are in the process of being rewritten to make it explicit that these are errors caused by developers not the users.

+### JSONFileNonExistantError
+This error indicates that the JSON file provided doesn't exist.
+With out the JSON file, `simple_cli` cannot proceed any further.

+### UnParsableJSONError
+This error indicates that the JSON file provided is not a valid JSON.